-GEO-255.
-Volcanology (Winter; Frey).
+GEO-206 (255).
+Volcanology (Spring; Frey).
 Overview of the geological, chemical, and physical processes that generate volcanoes and the implications of volcanism and what they tell us about Earth's internal processes; properties, generation, and evolution of magmas and magma chambers; eruptive mechanisms; classification of volcanic deposits; climate effects; and volcanic hazards, including their prediction and mitigation.
 Labs include case studies of classic volcanic eruptions.
-Prerequisite: any introductory geology course.
-Weekly lab.
+Prerequisite: Any Geology course numbered 110 or higher; weekly lab.